opatiny/chemexper-internship-workbook/projects/bioreactor/nodered-bioreactor-gui/nodered-bioreactor-gui.md

 - `uc`: to retrieve the current settings
 - `o`: one-wire info -> allows to debug the temperature probe

+## Debug system

+We developed a system that allows the user to inspect the last 100 debug messages of the GUI.
+The debug messages are set using `msg.debug` and the `debug` subflow.

+The input `msg.debug` object should have properties:
+- `id`: the device id
+- `type`: the message type
+- `message`: the debug message

 ## Packages used

 - `legoino-util`: to parse the logs (installed as a global variable)